SemDiff4BinaryDetection/SemDiff4BinaryDetection/README.md

 vulnerable function at the first place in the mixed functions (i.e., top-1 score).
 The result is shown in Table 9.
 Asm2vec’s top-1 score is 9 out of 18 (50%) while SemDiff is 10 out of 18 (55.6%).

-We manually analyzed the CVEs where SemDiff fails to identify (rank at the first place).
+Result Analysis: We manually analyzed the CVEs where SemDiff fails to identify (rank at the first place).
 We found that out of 8 failure cases, in 6 cases (75%) SemDiff ranked the vulnerable function before 10th place.
 This still indicates the effectiveness of using SemDiff to find